Members' Area

 eva.derous@ugent.be

-Eva Derous is an Associate Professor and Head of the Vocational and Personnel Psychology Lab at the Faculty of Psychology and Educational Sciences, Ghent University (Belgium).
+Eva Derous is a Full Professor and Head of the Vocational and Personnel Psychology Lab at the Faculty of Psychology and Educational Sciences, Ghent University (Belgium).
 She received her PhD from the KU Leuven (Belgium), worked at the Erasmus University Rotterdam (the Netherlands) and is a Fulbright alumnus (Michigan State University, USA).
 Eva investigates topics in recruitment and selection, cross-cultural psychology, and personnel decision-making (like hiring discrimination).
 She published in journals such as Personnel Psychology, Journal of Organizational Behavior, and Journal of Vocational Behavior.
 Eva regularly advises organizations and is a member of several advisory boards on recruitment and selection.

 Ana Hernandez